lakshmi-intechcode/jng_instr_folder/7_adv_python/exercises/README.md

 ##### Objective 2 - Vowels

 * Take a string as an argument
-* Return a list containing only the vowels in the string in which they appear
+* Use list comprehension to see if the string is a palindrome
-* First try this without a ternary operator, then see if you can refactor it with one
+* Palindrome is a word or phrase that is the same forward as it is backwards

 ##### Objective 3 - Reverse